 And guests are taking notice.
 Hospitality Technology’s 2018 Customer Engagement Technology Study found that 65 percent of guests said they would pay more and are more likely to return to a hotel that provides the technology they consider essential.
 Another study shows that 44 percent of travelers are more likely to book a smart hotel and 69 percent prefer to opt-in to smart-room features.

-For 2019, this includes digital check-in that lets guests check-in and out from a smart device, the ability to communicate with hotel staff through messaging, and access to high-tech features in guestrooms.
+For 2019, this includes mobile check-in that allows guests check-in and out from a smart device, the ability to communicate with hotel staff through messaging, and access to high-tech features in guestrooms.
 Twenty-first-century guests expect to have access to the same sort of seamless technology in their hotel room that they have at home.
 They want to find easy-to-use, lightning fast Wi-Fi with Internet speeds that are as fast as at home—or faster.
 They want to be able to stream content from their phone right to the TV, and they want to be able to make requests without having to pick up the phone.

 But let’s not forget about staff-facing hospitality technology.
 It’s invaluable having a mobile platform that allows staff members to respond to guests in real time, even when they are away from the computer.
 This type of platform also provides metrics on task management and request fulfillment timelines.
 Not only does this automated technology help streamline operational efficiencies, but it also frees up staff time to allow your team to focus on guests and create an exceptional guest experience.

 With AAA’s newly revised Approval Requirements and Diamond Rating Guidelines, it’s important to incorporate technologies that connect guests and lodging operators so they can “interact on an increasingly personalized basis.”
 To qualify for one of the higher AAA Diamond Ratings in 2019 you need to make sure your budget allows for the appropriate technologies.